AyanKumar/IAC-demo/demo-harbor/README.md

    This command will create a base image.
 You will find a new image in the AMI of your region.

-2. Terraform TDD.
+# 2. Terraform TDD.

-   Unit Testing:
+   # Unit Testing:
    I have used Conftest (https://www.conftest.dev/) for unit testing and enforcing policies.
    It uses rego language
    I have created a Makefile
    To run unit tests run make unit.

-   Contract testing:
+   # Contract testing:
    I have used this to test the the variables are properly set and to test some overall logic.
    To run contract testing run make contract.

-   Integration testing or end to end testing:
+   # Integration testing or end to end testing:
-   This testing I have terraform apply to provision the resource and then have used Terratest for testing that resource has been properly created.
-   To run integration testing, run make integration
+    I have used Terratest(https://terratest.gruntwork.io/) to do terraform init, terraform apply and terraform destroy.
+It also checks if the external url is accessible and it return the correct status code.
+To run integration testing run: make integration.